open-innovations/brownfield-land/README.md

 After noticing that Digital Land had already done a lot of the hard work above here are is an alternate method:

-1. Use the Digital Land API e.g. https://www.digital-land.info/entity.geojson?dataset=brownfield-land&limit=500 (maximum of 500 results at a time) to get paged GeoJSON data
+1. Use the Digital Land API e.g. https://www.digital-land.info/entity.geojson?dataset=brownfield-land&limit=500 (maximum of 500 results at a time) to get paged GeoJSON data.
-2. Combine all the downloaded files into one
+2. Combine all the downloaded files into one `brownfield-all.geojson`.
 3. Clip the whole dataset to each MSOA and find the sum of the `Hectares` for each.
-Save the MSOAs and total areas to `MSOAs.csv`.
+Save the MSOAs and total areas to `brownfield-area-by-msoa.csv`.
-4. Make LA-specific GeoJSON files of points.